All Companion Animals must be Registered by law in NSW and can be done by the following;

 All pets in NSW over the age of six (6) months must be microchipped and registered with a lifetime registration under the Companion Animal Act.

-$27.50 for a desexed animal sold by an eligible pound or shelter
+|Desexed Dog sold by eligible pound or shelter

 Assistance Animals require microchipping and registration, however, registration is free of charge.
 Working dogs do not require microchipping or registration but owners are encouraged to do so for the safety of the dog.

 Registration of a dog or cat can be done at the Council Offices at 134 Lachlan Street, Hay during business hours or at www.petregistry.nsw.gov.au

 Council maintains a dog and stock pound.
 Prior arrangements must be made to collect any animal impounded and any fees or charges must be paid before any animal is released.
 Unregistered animals must be micro-chipped and registered before being released and proof or ownership may be required.

 |Maintenance Charge (2nd and subsequent days)